zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-generic-query-with-linq.md

 }
 ```

-I believe that this simple example can help in the development of your application and also show the amount of existing features in Entity Framework 4.
+I believe that this simple example can help in the development of your application and also show the number of existing features in Entity Framework 4.